Tonidotpy/GPU-Computing-2025-258784/deliverable-1/project/csr-gpu-nz/README.md

-# SpMV CSR GPU Baseline Implementation
+# SpMV CSR GPU Non-Zero Implementation

 This implementation parallelize the SpMV algorithm by using one thread for each non-zero value of the matrix to calculate the result vector.